 A mentally unstable Vietnam war veteran works as a night-time taxi driver in New York City where the perceived decadence and sleaze feeds his urge for violent action, attempting to save a preadolescent prostitute in the process.

 After settling his differences with a Japanese PoW camp commander, a British colonel co-operates to oversee his men's construction of a railway bridge for their captors - while oblivious to a plan by the Allies to destroy it.

 Michael, Steven and Nick are young factory workers from Pennsylvania who enlist into the Army to fight in Vietnam.
-Before they go, Steven marries the pregnant Angela and their wedding-party is also the men's farewell party.
-After some time and many horrors the three friends fall in the hands of the Vietcong and are brought to a prison camp in which they are forced to play Russian roulette against each other.
+Before they go, Steven marries the pregnant Angela, and their wedding party also serves as the men's farewell party.
+After some time and many horrors, the three friends fall in the hands of the Vietcong and are brought to a prison camp in which they are forced to play Russian roulette against each other.
 Michael makes it possible for them to escape, but they soon get separated again.
 Written by

 Leon Wolters <wolters@strw.LeidenUniv.nl>

 202 of 274 people found this review helpful.

 Was this review helpful to you?